blotto/cistercian_counter/README.md

 1. **Requirements:**
    - [Processing (Java mode)](https://processing.org/download/)
-   - Git (for repository management)
+   - Python 3

 2. **Installation:**
    - Clone this repository to your local machine.
-   - Open the `.pde` file in the Processing IDE.
+   - Load the `.java` file in the Processing IDE.

 3. **Configuration:**
    - Modify the `minNumber` and `maxNumber` variables in the code to change the range (currently set to **0–9999**).